 The air barrier functions as a control layer

-Every functional enclosure design needs to identify which wall layers are responsible for water, air, thermal, and vapour (diffusion) controls.
+Every functional enclosure design needs to identify which wall layers are responsible for water, air, thermal, and vapor (diffusion) controls.
 Each control function has different requirements.
 Hence, one must know what function each layer is serving to judge whether it will live up to performance expectations.
 A useful way to think about the different layers is widely known as the “Perfect Wall” concept.

-When it comes down to it, high-performance air barrier systems must have the following characteristics:
+High-performance air barrier systems must have the following characteristics:

-- continuous (most important)
+- Continuous (most important)

-- strong enough to withstand forces during and after construction
+- Strong enough to withstand forces during and after construction

-- stiff to help absorb and transfer wind loads evenly
+- Stiff to help absorb and transfer wind loads evenly

-- durable to last the expected lifetime of the building
+- Durable to last the expected lifetime of the building

-- impermeable to air flow (least important)
+- Impermeable to air flow (least important)

 The reason for this order is that an air-impermeable component will be ineffective without continuity.
 An air barrier system must meet several requirements, but continuity is the most important and challenging characteristic to achieve in modern steel, wood, or concrete buildings.

-Requirements for airtightness
+Air barrier requirements for airtightness